toranb/ember-cli-simple-validation/README.md

 <button {{action "save"}}>Save</button>
 ```

-The last step is to add a true model object and declare each field
+The last step is to add a true model object and declare each field.

 ```js
 import { attr, Model } from "ember-cli-simple-store/model";